 Spring-Themed, Editable Name and Word Tracing Pack

 This is a new product in our Living Montessori Now shop!
 This spring-themed printable tracing pack can be customized for names, words, or numbers … a low-prep activity that’s perfect for classroom or home!
 There are 40 printable pages and 30 different realistic images.
 This is a Montessori-inspired pack designed to help with name recognition and writing, sight word reading and spelling, and identifying cultural spring symbols.
-The 40-page pack is only $2.95!
+The 40-page pack is $5.95!

 Some Ways to Use the Name and Word Tracing Printables

 There are so many different ways you can use this printable.
 Here are just a couple of ways:

 Children can trace either their first name or first and last name.
 My 4-year-old granddaughter Zoey already knew how to spell her first name, so she’s working on her first and last name here.

 In early tracing work, I like to show where to start each letter when tracing the name with a marker, pencil, or crayon.
 It takes a lot of practice for young children to become comfortable with both forming the letters and starting the letters in the correct place each time.

 Rainbow writing is a fun way to practice name tracing, word tracing, or number tracing.
 Typically, the colors of the rainbow are used.
 For example, the child will trace over his or her name in red, then orange, then yellow, then green, etc., to create a rainbow of colors.
 It adds interest to writing.
 Since this is holiday writing, we used red, yellow, and green colored pencils for the rainbow writing.

 The finished strips can be used for hooks, cubbies, or any place you’d like a name or word label.

 You can use the editable printables to trace name, words, or numbers.
 The directions for using them are on a page in the pack.